ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 wait  .rentals input
 ```

-* This looks great, but it doesn't do anything.
+Awesome, one step done.
+Now, this input looks great, but it doesn't actually *do* do anything.

-## Refactor index tempalte into component
+## Refactoring the index template into a component

+In order to make our search box actually work, we are going to need to retain and store the text that the user types in when they use the search box.
+This text is the search query, and it is a piece of *[state][TODO: link to state]* that is going to change whenever the user types something into the search box.

-* In order to wire up the search box, we need a place to store some state.
+But, where are we going to put this newly-introduced piece of state?
+In order to wire up the search box, we need a place to store the search query.
+At the moment, our search box lives on the `index.hbs` route template, which doesn't have a good place to store this search query state.
+Darn, this would be so much easier to do if we had a component, because we could just store the state directly on the component!

-* Namely, we want to store the search query entered by the user somewhere.
-* Since we are in a route tempalte, there is no place to store the state.
-* We'll refactor our index template into a rentals component.
-* Start with the template.
+Wait...why don't we just refactor the search box into a component?
+Once we do that, this will all be a bit easier &mdash; hooray!

+Let's start simple again and begin our refactor by creating a new template for our component, which we will call `rentals.hbs`.

 ```run:file:create lang=handlebars cwd=super-rentals filename=app/components/rentals.hbs
 <div class="rentals">